florenzen/JsonSchemaProvider/README.md

 The JSON schema can either be given as an inline string literal or by a local file.

-The type provider is built around [NJsonSchema](http://njsonschema.org/) for the schema parsing and validation and uses the `JsonValue` data type from [FSharp.Data](https://fsprojects.github.io/FSharp.Data/).
+The type provider is built around [NJsonSchema](https://njsonschema.org/) for the schema parsing and validation and uses the `JsonValue` data type from [FSharp.Data](https://fsprojects.github.io/FSharp.Data/).

 The version history is kept in the [changelog](CHANGELOG.md).

+See the [documentation](https://florenzen.github.io/JsonSchemaProvider) for instructions and examples how to use the type provider.

 ## Building